DataDog/integrations-core/docs/dev/marketplace_offering.md

   Partner Portal that has everything a partner needs to grow their business with Datadog.

+  Exclusive opportunities to sponsor conferences and events (such as Datadog DASH) at a discounted rate

 {{< img src="developers/marketplace/marketplace_overview.png" alt="The Datadog Marketplace page" style="width:100%" >}}

-While the **Integrations** page includes integrations and Datadog Apps built by Datadog and Technology Partners at no cost, the **Marketplace** page is a commercial platform for Datadog customers and Technology Partners to buy and sell a variety of offerings including Agent-based or API-based integrations, Datadog Apps, software, and professional services.

 ## Join the Datadog partner network

 Before requesting access to the Datadog Marketplace, first apply to join the [Datadog Partner Network's][3] **Technology Partners** track.
-As a Datadog Technology Partner, you can either develop an [Agent-based or API integration][4] or a [Datadog App][5], or list your SaaS license or professional services offering.

-## Apply for a sandbox account
+## Request a sandbox account

 All Technology Partners can request a dedicated sandbox Datadog account to aid in their development.